AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Notably, AMD's decision to stick with the AM4 socket still constrains its maximum power consumption to 142W, which means that it could not increase power consumption for the new flagship models.
 However, Zen 3's IPC gains allow the Ryzen 5000 chips to stay within the same TDP thermal and electrical ranges as the Ryzen 3000 series CPUs while delivering more performance.

-Those same rules also apply to the 65W Ryzen 5 5600X - it must adhere to the same 88W PPT limit as its 65W predecessors, the Ryzen 5 3600XT and 3600X.
-However, as you can see in the y-cruncher threaded benchmark results, the 5600X actually sips much less power than its predecessors, meanwhile delivering more performance.
+Those same rules also apply to the 65W Ryzen 5 5600X - it must adhere to the same 88W PPT limit as its 65W counterparts.
+However, the previous-gen Ryzen 5 models carried a 95W TDP rating, so their maximum power consumption metrics are higher than the 5600X.

+As you can see in the y-cruncher threaded benchmark results, the 5600X sips much less power than its predecessors, meanwhile delivering more performance.
 That's the benefit of higher IPC, and thus more per-core performance.

 The Ryzen 5 5600X does consume a few more watts than the 3600X during the Handbrake tests, but remains well below the 88W limit.
 The 5600X makes good use of that power, though, and delivers far more performance than its predecessors.

-That leads to the highest level of power efficiency we've ever seen in our test suite - the Ryzen 5 5600X sets the new bar for power efficiency.
+This combination leads to the highest level of power efficiency we've seen in our test suite - the Ryzen 5 5600X sets a new bar for power efficiency.
 In our renders-per-day-per-watt charts, you can see that the 5600X easily beats most of the field, though the Ryzen 9 5950X comes in at a close second.
-That's incredibly impressive, and Intel's chips simply can't match that level of power efficiency.
+That's incredibly impressive, and Intel's chips are simply outmatched.

 Intel's chips are rather inefficient in comparison, which is a natural byproduct of using the older and less-dense 14nm node.
 Intel has also turned the dial up on the voltage/frequency curve to remain competitive, throwing efficiency out the window in exchange for higher performance.